katiekoschland/my_weather_app/README.md

 As a user,
 So that I can quickly determine the weather,
-I would also like to see a different icon depending on the temperature.
+I would also like the background to change depending on the temperature.

 As a user,
 So that I know it is an FT app,